 The most common challenge includes any type of gluten refined grain, especially wheat flour.
 This flour literally sticks to the villi of the intestines and stays on the colon wall.

 The villi are tiny finger-like protrusions to help absorb nutrients.
 Your body absorbs nutrients through the wall of the colon.

 How can you absorb nutrients through the colon wall if the villi are all stuck together and covered with white paste?
 (To visualize the villi, think of a hair comb all gummed up.)

 Dogs who eat white flour tend to have digestive distress and even bloating.
 Common sense tells me, this must be at least partially responsible for dog colitis, which is a swelling of the colon or large intestine.
-Maybe even dog inflammatory bowel disease.
+Also dog inflammatory bowel disease.

 Just as we are what we eat, our dogs are what we give them to eat.

 By the way, as for Milk Bones cleaning teeth?
 A total fallacy.
 While it may start out crunchy, the minute it softens it adheres to the teeth, and causes the growth of bacteria which turns to tarter and then into plaque.